Please click here to view the City Council Strategic Plan for 2016-2021, which was adopted by the City Council on November 14, 2016.

 Following the Retreat, Council Members and staff had subsequent meetings to further refine the top priorities and initiatives to develop a Strategic Plan.
 The resulting 2016-2021 City Council Strategic Plan was ultimately adopted by the City Council on November 14, 2016.
 The City Council has directed City staff to integrate the Strategic Plan when developing, implementing, or reviewing the delivery of public services, and in presenting requests for fiscal resources, particularly through the City Council adopted Work Plans.

 The 2016-2021 Strategic Plan establishes a prioritized list of Goals and a course of action that can be implemented to move the community closer to the Goals.
 Each objective, in turn, is supported by initiatives that specifically state a desired outcome.
 Additionally, the Plan includes Goal Indicators that measure the progress for each of the Plan’s Goals, which will be updated regularly.
 The Plan offers direction and focus on issues that are important to improving Culver City.
 Although the goals of the Strategic Plan are intended to be long-term, the strategies expressed in the objectives and initiatives are intended to serve through 2021.

 The City Council has identified the following six goals in the City’s Strategic Plan:

 - Enhance the Restoration and Utilization of Ballona Creek

 - Improve Transportation Circulation and Reduce Traffic Congestion

 - Identify New Revenue Sources to Maintain Financial Stability

 - Enhance Culver City’s Reputation as a City of Kindness

 In order to accomplish each Goal, the Strategic Plan will result in implementing a number of objectives as shown below:

-If you have any questions about the Strategic Plan, please contact Shelly Wolfberg, Assistant to the City Manager, at 310-253-6000 or by e-mail.
+If you have any questions about the Strategic Plan, please email Shelly Wolfberg, Assistant to the City Manager, or call her at 310-253-6000.